-With aviation experience dating back over 50 years, TSTC has been a proud provider of professional pilots throughout the aviation industry.
-Our students get first-class education with hands-on training in the world's most popular training aircraft, along with classroom and one-on-one ground instruction with industry professionals.
-Students spend most of their time learning by doing while training to become industry professionals.
-All Aircraft Pilot Training students must submit an application to the program after being accepted as TSTC students.
-The application includes providing evidence of a Class II flight physical and a current Class II medical record.
-All new students must successfully complete a Texas Success Initiative evaluation (or equivalent) and any necessary remedial academic courses before registering for classes in the APT program.
+With aviation experience dating back 50 years, TSTC is the single largest provider of aerospace programs in Texas.
+Students get a first-class education with hands-on training and flying time in a variety of aircraft, as well as training on top-notch multi-engine simulators, worldwide weather terminals and more.
+Students spend more than 60 percent of their time in hands-on activities, learning by doing.
+All Aircraft Pilot Training students must fulfill requirements for a Class II flight physical and provide the Admissions and Records Office with a current Class II Medical record.
+All new students must also have successfully completed all sections of the Texas Higher Education Assessment (THEA) test and all remedial courses before registering for classes in the APT program.
 Flight costs vary per term and are subject to change due to variables such as fluctuating fuel and flight-time costs.